Can My Neighbour Cut My Tree Without Asking? Your Rights and How to Resolve Tree Disputes

 The first step in handling tree disputes responsibly is to communicate with your neighbour.
 Approach your neighbour and have a calm, clear conversation with them regarding the issue.
 Make sure to explain their rights and how they have overstepped these.

-Sometimes, having a calm discussion is as far as the issue needs to go and you can come to a joint resolution.
+Sometimes, having a calm discussion is as far as the issue needs to go, and you can come to a joint resolution.

 3) Seek Legal Advice

-If you are unable to resolve the matter informally, then you may want to seek legal advice and action to resolve neighbourly tree disputes.
+If you are unable to resolve the matter informally, then you may want to seek legal advice and action to resolve neighbour tree disputes.
 This is especially useful if your neighbour’s actions have affected the tree’s health or if a protected tree was unlawfully cut.

 To determine the true extent of the damage and how this can be resolved, speak to tree care specialists like our team.
 We will deliver a tree survey to assess the damage and determine the best course of action moving forward.